-In the end we aim to have the transformation fully integrated to our build process so that during a transition period we can produce two fully functional and working applications automatically from the same legacy codebase: one using the legacy technologies and other using WPF and IronRuby.
+In the end, we aim to have the transformation fully integrated to our build process so that during a transition period we can produce two fully functional and working applications automatically from the same legacy codebase: one using the legacy technologies and other using WPF and IronRuby.
 Such a transition period will be followed by a switch where the legacy codebase is retired and the transformed XAML and Ruby will be declared first-class source files.
-After this the transformation is never run again and the new source files become the target for further evolutionary development by hand editing.
+After this, the transformation is never run again and the new source files become the target for further evolutionary development by hand editing.

-the anatomy of such a transformation.
+Let's turn now to the anatomy of such a transformation.

-Dissecting a transformation
+A.2 Dissecting a transformation

-The transformation is staged in two parts, shown by the large orange arrows in figure 1.
+The transformation is staged in two parts, shown by the large orange arrows in figure A.1.

-Figure 1: The transformation process
+Figure A.1: The transformation process

+A.2.1 Part 1

 The first part handles the transformation of the static parts of the widget definitions and produces XAML-files as its output.
 This part uses XSLT as the transformation technology, taking advantage of the fact that both its input (Napa Motif-GUI widget definitions in *.NDS files) and output (XAML) are XML.
 The majority of rule definitions (as XSLT templates) in this stage handle mapping of Motif primitive widget-classes to WPF primitive widget-classes and Motif widget-properties (“resources” in Motif-terminology) to WPF widget-properties.
 In many cases there is no 100% one-to-one correspondence between the primitive widget-classes of these different frameworks, then some custom coding of WPF widgets that emulate Motif-widgets and/or properties was needed.
 These are included in the yellow “new code” boxes in the diagram.

+A.2.2 Part 2

 The second and significantly more challenging part of the transformation is the transform of NapaBasic GUI logic code to (Iron)Ruby code.
 This part starts with a parser of NapaBasic that produces AST’s (Abstract Syntax Trees).
 These AST’s are transformed to (Iron)Ruby AST’s and finally (Iron)Ruby code is generated from these AST’s.
 The NapaBasic parser has been developed as a custom grammar for the ANTLR 3 parser generator.
 The AST transform was done with Wolfram Mathematica software.
 Mathematica supports functional pattern-based rule-programming that is particularly suitable in defining the complex rules of mapping language constructs and library calls of the Motif GUI to language constructs and library calls of the Ruby/.Net/WPF platform.
 The AST transform is by far the most challenging part of the GUI renewal project.
 While changing of syntactic forms of one language to another is straightforward in itself, this part of transformation includes much more.
 For one all the mappings of Motif widget-classes to WPF classes and Motif widget attributes to WPF properties must be done in this stage as well since new widgets are created in the code and their attributes are manipulated dynamically.

-Choosing IronRuby
+A.3 Choosing IronRuby